mvciekzvbek/Front-Trends-2017/README.md

 <a name="val"></a>
 # Val Head (lynda.com, web design day conference): Motion In Design Systems: Animation, Style Guides, and the Design Process

+Plan animations before with whole team: developers, designers, product owners.
+The better the communication is between the two, the better your animations will be.
+You'll be able to create re-usable patterns instead of re-inventing the wheel every time there's a new animation.

+1. Sketch animation.
+Meaning matters
+2. Find the trigger of the animation (page load or user gesture)
+3. Motion
+4. Interactive prototypes

 <a name="kirupa"></a>
 # Kirupa Chinnathambi (Microsoft, kirupa.com): Building a Progressive Web App

+PWA contains:
+1. Web app
+2. JSON manifest
+3. Service workers

+PWAs go beyond the browser.
+They have a life outside of the browser.
+They blur the line between web apps and native apps.

+1. PWAs are just web apps thay provide a great user experience.
+2. Use progressive enhancement so everyone can use them.
+3. PWAs work great both inside and outside the browser.
+4. Sometimes they're the right solution, sometimes not, and that's okay.
+5. Have fun!

 <a name="lin"></a>
 # Lin Clark (Mozilla): A Cartoon Intro to React Fiber

+React Fiber improves performance and responsiveness of complex React applications.

 <a name="jack"></a>
 # Jack Franklin (Songkick): The How, What and Why of migrating to ReactJS